Free shipping from 29 € (Germany)

 Are dark hooves more stable than light hooves?

 Moisture, i.e. water, is the only natural way to influence the elasticity of the horn.
 This is the only difference between light and dark hooves.
 Light-colored horn absorbs moisture faster than dark-colored horn.
 However, this also means that the pollutants dissolved in the moisture, e.g. from the stable area, are also absorbed.
 Consequences of this are greater, earlier chemical stresses on the light-colored wall areas, the sole and especially the white line.
-A WLD can therefore also stress and damage light-colored horn earlier.
-This is therefore more of an attitude problem.
-This is why the light-colored horn is often considered to be inferior.
-Otherwise it is absolutely equal in quality to the dark horn.
+WLD can damage hoof horn earlier.
+The damage is also easier to recognize in unpigmented horn.This can lead to a distorted perception.
+That´s why the light-colored horn is often considered to be inferior.
+Otherwise it is absolutely equal in quality compared to pigmented horn.

 Cracks due to stresses in the horn wall